Public Complaints Policy and Process

 We will acknowledge your complaint within 10 business days of its receipt.

 Once the IPC receives the complaint, we will determine whether we can review it under this process.
-We may not consider a complaint if it concerns an adjudicative decision, if significant time has passed since the subject of the complaint, or if it has already been the subject of a prior complaint.
+We may decide not to consider a complaint if it concerns a decision made by a Tribunal decision-maker, if significant time has passed since the subject of the complaint, or if you have already made a similar complaint.
 If we decide not to consider the complaint, we will advise you in writing.

 To resolve the complaint, we may need to discuss the details with you, the IPC staff member, or any other individuals with relevant information.
 We will provide a written response to you when the review is completed.
 We strive to resolve complaints as quickly as possible, but certain factors may delay our final response, for example, if the complaint is complex.
 Our response is intended to provide a complete and final resolution to your complaint.

 - We do not accept anonymous complaints.
 You must provide your name and some contact information for us to follow up on your complaint.

 - We may ask you to provide your postal address, telephone number, or email.